Premenstrual syndrome - self-carePMS - self-care; Premenstrual dysphoric disorder - self-care

 - You are feeling very sad.

 Lentz GM.
-Primary and secondary dysmenorrhea, premenstrual syndrome, and premenstrual dysphoric disorder: etiology, diagnosis, management.
+Primary and secondary dysmenorrhea, premenstrual syndrome, and premenstrual dysphoric disorder.
 In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
 6th ed.
-Philadelphia, Pa: Mosby Elsevier; 2012:chap 36.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 36.

 Omole F, Hacker Y, Patterson E, Isang M, Bell-Carter D. Easing the burden of premenstrual dysphoric disorder.
 J Fam Pract.
 2013;62(1):E1-E7.
 PMID: 23326823 www.ncbi.nlm.nih.gov/pubmed/23326823.

 An effective treatment for relieving menstrual cramps is aspirin or ibuprofen.
 Exercise may help relieve cramps by reducing stress.